junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas lets out a stifled chuckle, "Yours, of course."

+Dean tilts his head toward Cas so much that he almost glances at his face automatically but manages to stop himself not to lose eye contact with the Angel statue.

-Dean is not convinced, "We don't even know what that 'Tardis' thing is."
+He's not convinced, "We don't even know what that 'Tardis' thing is."

 Just as he speaks, a loud metallic thrumming sound echoes from the sky.
 The air around them ripples like animation, turning from open outdoor space to a dimly lit indoor space with green and blue lightings.